shinytyrus/PythonBasics/README.md

 Once you've set up the plugins and configured them to your liking, you're ready to go!

+### Fonts
+This is a more pedantic section that I wanted to add which was fonts.
+Everyone has their favourite fonts and some more than others.
+I preferred the default 'JetBrains Monospaced' font or the 'Fira Code' monospaced font because you can use font ligatures.
+I found this from a friend and since I've started using it, I've liked it because it's just that little bit fancy when using arrows for example ->.
+You can find out more about font ligatures here -> https://en.wikipedia.org/wiki/Ligature_(writing)

 ### Create a New Project in PyCharm
 Before you start to use Python, you need to setup a new Project in PyCharm.
 You can do this by opening PyCharm and clicking Create New Project.
 From this you can easily setup a new Python project or just follow the instructions